Kondapalli toys: History

 The art of crafting is a 400-year-old tradition.
 The artisans who make the toys are referred as Aryakhastriyas (also known as Nakarshalu), who have their mention in the Brahmanda Purana.
 They are said to have migrated from Rajasthan in the 16th century to Kondappali and claims their origin to Muktharishi, a sage endowed with skills in arts and crafts by Lord Shiva.

 Toy crafting

 The Kondapalli toys are made from soft wood known as Tella Poniki which are found in nearby Kondapalli Hills.
 Each part is carved out separately.
 Then makku- a paste of tamarind seed powder & sawdust is used to join pieces together, add details and finish the toys.
 The later step involves coloring with either oil and water-colours or vegetable dyes and enamel paints are applied based on the type of the toys.
-The artisans mainly work on producing figures of mythology, animals, birds, bullock carts, rural life etc., and the most notable one is Dasavataram, dancing dolls etc.
+The artisans mainly work on producing figures of mythology, animals, birds, bullock carts, rural life etc., and the most notable one is Dasavataram, etc.